National MP Nick Smith quits amid inquiry

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-In a statement, Smith said Parliamentary Service had been conducting "a confidential inquiry into a verbal altercation in my Wellington office last July that has not concluded".
+In a statement Smith, who is a list MP based in Nelson, said Parliamentary Service had been conducting "a confidential inquiry into a verbal altercation in my Wellington office last July that has not concluded".

 "I was advised on Friday that the inquiry and its details have been leaked to the media for release tomorrow.
 It is inappropriate for employment disputes to be litigated in public.